33 Ways to Make Managing Stress Much Easier

 Take a whiff

 Oils of anise, basil, bay, chamomile, eucalyptus, lavender, peppermint, rose, and thyme are all soothing, say Kathy Keville and Mindy Green, coauthors of Aromatherapy: A Complete Guide to the Healing Art.
 Place a few pieces of rock salt in a small vial, then add a couple of drops of the oil of your choice (the rock salt absorbs the oil and is much less risky to carry around in your purse than a bottle of oil).
 Open the vial and breathe in the scent whenever you need a quick stress release.
 Look for the oils in your local health food store, or try a mail-order company like Aroma-Vera or Leydet Aromatics.
+Be mindful that the science on aromatherapy is limited.
 Here are more home remedies for natural stress and anxiety relief.

 Try this tip from David Sobel, MD, author of The Healthy Mind, Healthy Body Handbook: Rub your hands together vigorously until they feel warm.
 Then cup them over your closed eyes for five seconds while you breathe deeply.
 The warmth and darkness are comforting.